totyai/Learning_java/README.txt

 # Learning
 This game will ask the use for input on changes remaining and will calculate how many coins as minimum needs to be given back.
+The intent of this program is to practice "Decision Structors"